CSBiology/BioFSharp/README.md

 The BioDB namespace offers API access to powerful popular databases like [GEO](https://www.ncbi.nlm.nih.gov/geo/) and [EBI(including SwissProt/Expasy)](https://www.ebi.ac.uk/).
 We additionally provide an API access for [FATool](http://iomiqsweb1.bio.uni-kl.de/), a webservice by our workgroup for querying functional annotations of proteins.

-BioTools functionality
+BioContainers functionality
 ----------------------

-The BioTools namespace is all about making common bioinformatics tools programmatically accessible from F#.
+The BioContainers namespace is our newest BioFSharp project and we are very excited about it!
+It is all about making common bioinformatics tools programmatically accessible from F#.
 This is realized by making the containerized tool accessible via the Docker daemon.
+We wrap some functionality from [Docker.DotNet](https://github.com/microsoft/Docker.DotNet) to communicate with the docker API while providing extensive, type safe bindings for already 9 tools, including Blast, ClustalO, and TMHMM

 ML functionality
 ----------------